 I completed my Ph.D. at Florida International University in Global Sociocultural Studies and Sociology, with a graduate certificate in Women’s Studies during the summer of 2014.
-I am currently an Assistant Professor at Lebanon Valley College.
+I am currently an Assistant Professor at Texas A&M Commerce.

 To see my scholarly publications or full CV, please click on the corresponding tabs.

 At the moment, I am focusing on publishing, blogging, and teaching .
 You can access my blogs for the Huffington Post under my blog tab on this site.
 I also publish blogs for Masculinities 101 and the American Sociological Association Section on Body and Embodiment.